 Attending, being prompt, active participation and respect for peers and instructor are important components of this course.
 Therefore, students will lose credit for not attending and contributing to the class.
 An unexcused absence will result in a point reduction of the student's final grade.
-Each late arrival will result in Ipoint reduction of the student's final grade.
+Each late arrival will result in 1point reduction of the student's final grade.
+Each late arrival will result in 1point reduction of the student's final grade.
 If a student arrives more than 20 minutes after the beginning of class, it will be recorded as an unexcused absent even if the student attends the class.
 Excused absences include the following: illness (must bring a receipt or note from a doctor), family death, athletic/academic event(contact instructor in advance), and others at the discretion of the instructor.
 For known upcoming absences, students must contact the instructor at least one week in advance to the missed class to make up work.
 In the case of illness or some other unforeseen absence, the student must contact the instructor before the course meeting via e-mail.
 At the next attended class meeting the student will discuss material that is to be completed.
 Students will have one week from the excused absence to complete any missed assignments.
 It is the student's obligation to pursue any make-up work.
 Attendance will be recorded at the beginning of class.